volcanicminds/volcanic-minds-playbook/company-growth.md

 ## Business evolution & future plan

-Volcanic Minds is currently dedicated to supporting startups and SMEs that have a high level of technological content.
-Our experience and expertise in this area allow us to provide effective guidance and development services to these companies, helping them to grow and succeed.
+Volcanic Minds supports tech startups and SMEs with guidance and development services, helping them grow and succeed.

-Looking to the future, we plan to expand our services to include specific corporate service lines.
-This shift will enable us to work with larger companies and offer a broader range of services to our clients.
-We have already begun drafting a plan for this expansion and will be working to ensure that our services are well-suited to the needs of corporate entities.
+While we already work with larger companies and corporates, we plan to further expand our services to include specific lines that help these larger entities excel.

-Through this growth and rebalancing of our activities, we aim to continue supporting our current clients while also providing new opportunities for larger businesses to benefit from our expertise.
-Our commitment to quality and innovation remains at the core of our mission, and we look forward to serving both startups and corporations as we move forward.
+This growth allows us to support our current clients and offer new opportunities for larger businesses.
+Our commitment to quality and innovation remains central to our mission.
+Building a network of value among companies and partners remains a focal point of our journey.

-For the current year, we plan to focus our efforts on a very limited number of Corporates (max 2-3).
-By working closely with these companies, we aim to gain a deeper understanding of their needs and identify potential opportunities for growth and development on next years.

 ## S.M.A.R.T.
 Goals

-As you probably know, SMART is a mnemonic acronym that can be used to drive the main objectives which stands for ***S***_pecific_ ***M***_easurable_ ***A***_chievable_ ***R***_easonable_ ***T***_ime-bound_.
+As you probably know, SMART is a mnemonic acronym that can be used to drive the main objectives, which stands for ***S***_pecific_ ***M***_easurable_ ***A***_chievable_ ***R***_easonable_ ***T***_ime-bound_.

-This is a list of goals set for the current year (2024) by the company:

-- Increase sales by 10% of total revenue compared to the previous year.
-- Strengthen website traffic by integrating SEO strategies, social media efforts, and marketing campaigns implemented in 2023.
+Strategic goals:

+- Enhance website traffic through various online strategies;
-- Further diversify revenue streams by customer type and sector, with a continued focus on high-tech projects.
+- Diversify revenue streams by customer type and sector;
-- Implement the AI sales project through partnerships with some universities, with the initiative expected to continue into the next year (2025).
-- Leverage company open source projects for the implementation of partner initiatives.
+- Implement and expand AI-related projects through partnerships;
-- Continue to strengthen and expand our ongoing internship and co-op programs, building on the foundations established last year.
+- Strengthen and expand internship and co-op programs;

-This is a list of goals set for 2023 by the company:

-- (OK) Increase sales by 25% by the end of Q4 through targeted marketing campaigns.
-- (OK) Increase website traffic by 50% by the end of Q3 through a combination of SEO strategies, social media advertising, and email marketing campaigns.
-- (OK) Launch a new tailor-made service line dedicated to Corporate within the next 12 months, generating at least 15% of total earnings within the first year of launch.
-- (OK) Diversify the business by going from a few customers to several customers, reducing the weight of each one to less than 20% of the total expected turnover.
-- (KO) Identify and initiate at least one new social project to support in Q3 and Q4 periods.
-- (OK) Conduct a study on the applicability of AI in our existing (open/closed) projects and explore opportunities for re-engineering them as white label services.
-- (KO) Develop and implement a robust internship and stages program by the end of Q3 to attract and nurture top talent.
-- (OK) Increase the number of collaborators by 33% in this year.
+- Increase overall sales and revenue;
+- Utilize open source projects for partner initiatives;
+- Evaluate, analyze, and explore new international markets;
+- Establish new strategic partnerships to expand into complementary sectors.

 ## Work for equity

-Volcanic Minds, as a company, understands the value of equity for starting projects.
-However, at this stage in the company's life, it is not feasible to work only for equity for starting projects.
-The company's limited resources are primarily focused on developing its core business operations and expanding its customer base.
+Volcanic Minds understands the value of equity for starting projects, although it is not the main focus of our company.
+However, we are open to considering this mode for some ambitious projects with unique characteristics.

-That being said, the company is open to evaluating opportunities for evolutionary or maintenance stages of projects.
-Volcanic Minds recognizes the potential benefits of equity arrangements in these stages, as they can provide a viable means of financing for companies with limited financial resources.
-The company is willing to explore these opportunities on a case-by-case basis and will work to ensure that any equity arrangements are mutually beneficial for all parties involved.
+The company's limited resources are primarily focused on developing core business operations and expanding the customer base.
+That said, we evaluate opportunities for the evolutionary or maintenance stages of projects, recognizing the potential benefits of equity arrangements as a means of financing for companies with limited financial resources.

+Volcanic Minds is willing to explore these opportunities on a case-by-case basis, ensuring that any equity arrangements are mutually beneficial for all parties involved.

 ## Social projects & no-profit activities

-We understand the importance of giving back a portion of our success for various reasons.
-Firstly, it helps to build a strong community around us.
-Secondly, contributing to social and non-profit activities allows us to use our expertise for the greater good (which is much needed).
-Lastly, it is an excellent way to motivate and raise awareness among our team members on topics that they may not be familiar with or confident in.
+We recognize the importance of giving back a portion of our success.
+This helps build a strong community, allows us to use our expertise for the greater good, and motivates our team by raising awareness on various social issues.

-If you have any projects to propose, do not hesitate to write to us.
-We will evaluate them together.
-You can find more information on how to do so [here](https://playbook.volcanicminds.com/contact-us#how-to-ask-us-to-become-your-sponsor).
+If you have a project to propose, please reach out to us.
+We will evaluate it together.
+More information on how to contact us can be found [here](https://playbook.volcanicminds.com/contact-us#how-to-ask-us-to-become-your-sponsor).

 ## Our (open) projects